Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Abstract

 \section{Abstract}

-Quantization of a probability distribution refers to the idea of estimating a given probability by a discrete probability supported by a finite set.
-In this paper, we have considered a Borel probability measure $P$ on $\mathbb R^2$ which has support the R-triangle generated by a set of three contractive similarity mappings on $\mathbb R^2$.
-For this probability measure, the optimal sets of $n$-means and the $n$th quantization error are determined for all $n\geq 2$.
+Quantization for a Borel probability measure refers to the idea of estimating a given probability by a discrete probability with support containing a finite number of elements.
+In this paper, we have considered a Borel probability measure $P$ on $\mathbb R^2$, which has support a nonuniform stretched Sierpi\'{n}ski triangle generated by a set of three contractive similarity mappings on $\mathbb R^2$.
+For this probability measure, we investigate the optimal sets of $n$-means and the $n$th quantization errors for all positive integers $n$.